etwk/blog/content/lists/books.md

 - [ ] Black Like Me #racism #history #liberty #must
 - [ ] Merchants of the Right: Gun Sellers and the Crisis of American Democracy
 - [ ] Stamped from the Beginning: The Definitive History of Racist Ideas in America #racism #history #must
+- [ ] America's Deadliest Election: The Cautionary Tale of the Most Violent Election in American History #politics
+- Pete Buttigieg
+	- [ ] Shortest Way Home: One Mayor's Challenge and a Model for America's Future #memoir #must
+	- [ ] Trust: America's Best Chance #opinions
+- [ ] The Art of Power: My Story as America's First Woman Speaker of the House #politics #female #autobiography  #must
+- [ ] Who Could Ever Love You: A Family Memoir (Mary L. Trump PhD)
+- [ ] The Truths We Hold: An American Journey (Kamala Harris) #biography #must

 ### Vietnam
 - [ ] 越南現代小說選 (羅漪文 譯) #fiction #novel #must